-At Thorpedene Primary School we aim to meet the needs of pupils in all of the four broad areas of need identified in the SEN Code of Practice.
+At Thorpedene Primary School and Nursery, we aim to meet the needs of pupils in all of the four broadareas of need identified in the SEN Code of Practice.

-We aim to support all children in their development in the most appropriate way possible and celebrate effort as much as achievement, however we recognise that individual children may have needs that interlope two or more of these area and their needs may change over time.
+We aim to support all children in their development in the most appropriate way possible and celebrate effort as much as achievement, however we recognise that individual children may have needs that interlope two or more of these areas and their needs may change over time.